aescarias/pdfnaut/docs/source/index.rst

          python -m pip install pdfnaut

 .. important::
-   While ``pdfnaut`` supports encryption with ARC4 and AES, it does not include their implementations by default.
-You must either supply your own or preferably install a supported package like ``pycryptodome`` that can provide these.
+   If you plan to use ``pdfnaut`` with encrypted documents, you must also install a crypt provider dependency such as `cryptography` or `pycryptodome`.

 Examples
 --------